gorillalogic/clean-code-sql/README.md

 ## Tables

-For naming tables take in to consideration the following advices:
+For naming tables take into consideration the following advices:

 * Use singular names
 * Use schema name prefix